Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure portal

 It takes a few minutes to create the AKS cluster and to be ready for use.
-Browse to the AKS cluster resource group, such as myResourceGroup, and select the AKS resource, such as myAKSCluster.
+When finished, browse to the AKS cluster resource group, such as myResourceGroup, and select the AKS resource, such as myAKSCluster.
 The AKS cluster dashboard is shown, as in the following example screenshot:

 Connect to the cluster

-To manage a Kubernetes cluster, use kubectl, the Kubernetes command-line client.
+To manage a Kubernetes cluster, you use kubectl, the Kubernetes command-line client.
 The

 kubectl client is pre-installed in the Azure Cloud Shell.

 Open Cloud Shell using the button on the top right-hand corner of the Azure portal.